Clemapfel/mousetrap/docs/00_index.md

 # mousetrap {#mainpage}

 Welcome to the documentation of mousetrap, a GTK4-based GUI engine.
-If this is your first time, consider continuing onto the [manual](01_installation.md).
-For a searchable index of all functions, see [here]().

-\todo link
+This documentatino features a [manual](01_installation.md) and [index of functions](./annotated.html).

 ## Introduction

 GTK4 is extremely powerful, well-optimized, and utterly inscrutable.
 Mousetrap aims to address this by wrapping most of GTK4 in an easy-to-use, easy-to-understand new coat.
-It adds fully abstracted native OpenGL capabilities, and the abilitiy to do audio playback, making mousetrap a fully capable multi-media GUI engine, empowering users to create applications within a few minutes, as opposed to days.
+It adds fully abstracted native OpenGL capabilities and the abilitiy to do audio playback, making mousetrap a fully capable multi-media GUI engine.
+Mousetrap empowers user to create applications and widgets within a few minutes, as opposed to days.

-Mousetrap features a step-by-step manual introducing readers to GUI programming, installation and troubleshooting guide, and full index of functions/classes - all written by a human.

 ### Use Cases